 Quantitative evaluation is a vital part of an AI project, but there is little to no standardization within the topic today.
 In this post, we will look into the ways how Conversational AI can be measured, how the procedure varies between different roles & users and what to do with all of this information.
 Why measure the performance of a virtual assistant (VA)?
 Developing a solution based on Conversational AI can introduce a lot of uncertainty to the process when starting out.
 The early days of a VA can even be characterized as controlled chaos.
 One of the easiest ways

-Not every chatbot project is a success story.
+Not every chatbot and Conversational AI project is a success story.
 While every company is different and unique in their own way, there are some common pitfalls that should be avoided. ❌ Too High Expectations Our experience has shown that when customers start out with projects, their expectations tend to differ from ours.
 As a vendor we try to set realistic expectations right away and try to sync with our customers.
 Going into the project with wrong mindset and expectations will create misunderstandings later on.
 One common assumption is that chatbots are easy to make.
-There is some truth to that.
-A simple
+There is some truth to

 In this blog post we cover the practical usability of Estonian language speech-to-text and text-to-speech technologies.
 At AlphaBlues we are focused on building high-end virtual assistants on our own AI platform.
 Recently we have done work on integrating voice capabilities into our virtual assistants.
 As we tested Estonian language solutions we thought to share our experience with the aim of giving people who are interested in using such technologies for practical purposes a quick overview.
 Voice-controlled devices are growing in their usage.
 Juniper Research estimates that there will be 8 billion digital voice assistants in use by 2023.
 Today, AI-based